 Jackie Kennedy told them her van Salee ancestors were 'Jewish.'

 She wouldn’t be the first African-American to inhabit the White House as a member of the First Couple under the one-drop rule.
-The van Salees were also the ancestors of Warren G. Harding, as well as the Vanderbilts, the Whitneys and Humphrey Bogart.
+The van Salee descendants also included Warren G. Harding, as well as the Vanderbilts, the Whitneys and Humphrey Bogart.

 President Thomas Jefferson fathered children with Sally Hemings, a mixed-race woman who he enslaved.